Senuthmi/Client-Server-Architectures---Coursework-2025-26-/README.md

 This approach offers several benefits:

--Separation of concerns: Each class is responsible for a specific part of the API -Improved readability: Smaller, focused classes are easier to understand
+- Separation of concerns: Each class is responsible for a specific part of the API
+- Improved readability: Smaller, focused classes are easier to understand
--Maintainability: Changes to one part of the API do not affect unrelated components
+- Maintainability: Changes to one part of the API do not affect unrelated components
--Scalability: The API structure can grow without becoming overly complex
+- Scalability: The API structure can grow without becoming overly complex

 In contrast, a monolithic controller handling all routes can become difficult to manage, debug, and extend, especially as the application grows.